top of page

 Carter, like Kal-El is an alien – an outsider who fights for the greater good of a nation who, at first, opposes him.
 It is also in the work of Burroughs’ other iconic character that Jane Parker refers to Tarzan as a ‘superman’, which questions where the young Siegel may have come across the use of the name first.
 In the model of the classic ‘strongman’, Siegel and Shuster had set out to deliver a modern version of Samson and Hercules – decked out in what was perceived as unconventional attire, with Superman’s wardrobe bearing a closer resemblance to a highflying circus acrobat.
 Without realising it, Superman's initial absurdity - a combination of the naïve, uncontrolled ideas and inhibitions of two teenagers, shaped by their own digest of pulp literature and their social circumstances - had given life to the world's first, true superhero.

-This post was first published on May 5th 2013.
+This post was first published as part of "75 Years of Superman" on May 5th 2013.

 bottom of page